 Second of all, you can sell cards that can be redeemed, for example, only after Christmas.
 This is a great trick to help you avoid supply or delivery issues during the holiday rush.

 Last but not least, you can create a registration flow that requires the new gift card owners to join your newsletter or loyalty program.
 They will be less hesitant to join than regular customers.
 Their primary focus will be on using their free gift cards.
+Here are some of the best Christmas marketing campaign ideas that will help you boost sales during the holidays.

 13. Inform about BF deals in your WhatsApp and Instagram greeting messages